-The NCA Tour was set to get off to its earliest start ever the Turtle Island Crokinole Tournament was added to the 2013-2014 season.
+The NCA Tour was set to get off to its earliest start ever as the Turtle Island Crokinole Tournament was added to the 2013-2014 season.
 And the tournament did not disappoint, bringing in 27 competitors from 3 states and 4 main Ontario crokinole clubs.
 At the end of the day it was Ray Beierling picking up 50 NCA points, and the honours of being the 2013 Turtle Island Crokinole Champion.

 Crokinole fanatic, Dale Henry, had organized the inaugural tournament last August, which was well represented by the Toronto Crokinole Club and the local crowd.
 While Dale would claim 5th on the day, Justin Slater and Brian Cook would play a great final.
 In the end Justin Slater won the match 4-6, 6-0, 8-4 and became the first ever Turtle Island Crokinole Champion.